Friday, May 15, 2026

 Welcome to our online tutorial for sewing dinner napkins with mitered corners.
 This is the same method we use here at Picking Daisies for our signature dinner napkins.

-Gather your supplies (*We have kits available which include these items)
+Gather your supplies (*We have kits available which include the items marked with a "*")

 Sewing Machine